EvaSun0406/ecommerce-conversion-analysis/README.md

 - **Period:** October 2019 – February 2020
 - **Fields:** event_time, event_type, product_id, category_id, category_code, brand, price, user_id, user_session

-> ⚠️ Raw data files are not included in this repository due to size.
-Please download directly from Kaggle using the link above.
+> ⚠️ All data files are not included in this repository due to file size limits.
+> Download raw data from Kaggle using the link above and run notebooks in order to reproduce all processed files.

 ---